-Health and safety statistics are reported monthly.
+Health and safety statistics are reported quarterly to FEL's forestry investments with harvest underway.

 Responsibilities and Authorities

 All staff are responsible for ensuring operations under their immediate control are planned and carried out to meet relevant requirements of any Resource Consent or Permitted Activity Conditions.